ScaleSec/gcp-workload-identity-federation/README.md

 #### Token scopes

 The default scope for the service account token is `https://www.googleapis.com/auth/cloud-platform`.
-This behaviour can be overridden to enable a different set of scopes by using the environment variable `TOKEN_SCOPES` in the `.env` file.
+This behaviour can be overridden to enable a different set of scopes by using the environment variable `TOKEN_SCOPES` in the `.env` file with a comma-separated list of GCP scopes.

 ## Testing